w3f/polkadot-wiki-old/docs/polkadot/information/terms_and_definitions.md

 ## __Governance__

 The process of determining what changes to the network are permissible, such as modifications to code or movement of funds.
-The governance system in Polkadot is

-chain and revolves around stakeholder voting, i.e. the majority of the stake (DOTs) determines the direction of the network.
+The governance system in Polkadot is on-chain and revolves around stakeholder voting, i.e. the majority of the stake (DOTs) determines the direction of the network.

 ## __Governance Council__